vEDW/nkp-quickstart/README.md

 1. Install the NKP CLI with the command: [get-nkp-cli](./scripts/get-nkp-cli)

     When prompted, you must use the download link as-is, which is available in the Nutanix portal.

+1. doanload the NKP airgap bundle with the command: [get-nkp-airgap-bundle](./scripts/get-nkp-airgap-bundle)

+    When prompted, you must use the download link as-is, which is available in the Nutanix portal.

+1. Push NKP airgap bundle to your internal registry with the command: [push-nkp-airgap-bundle](./scripts/get-nkp-cli)

+    When prompted, you must use the download link as-is, which is available in the Nutanix portal.

 ## Table of Contents